RocketChat/Rocket.Chat/.changeset/slow-readers-help.md

 "@rocket.chat/meteor": patch
 ---

-fix: Update banner not showing the new version number
+Fixes an issue where the update banner wasn't showing the new version number